chesterbr/ruby2600/README.md

     git clone git@github.com:chesterbr/ruby2600.git
     cd ruby2600
     bundle install
+    chmod +x bin/*

 ## Usage

-	bundle exec ruby -Ilib bin/ruby2600 /path/of/your/romfile.bin
+  bundle exec bin/ruby2600 /path/of/your/romfile.bin

 If using jruby on Mac OS X:

     bundle exec jruby -J-XstartOnFirstThread -Ilib bin/ruby2600-swt /path/of/your/romfile.bin

-(it will be `ruby2600 /path/of/your/romfile.bin` once the gem is published)

 There are a couple of test files under `spec/fixtures/files` you can try, but I suggest that you obtain a 2K or 4K .BIN file (for which you have the legal right to play, say, by owning the original cart).

+For some profiling, you'll likely prefer headless mode:

+    bundle exec bin/ruby2600-headless /path/of/your/romfile.bin

+(you can append the # of frames to run - an extra one will be added since first frame of several games is kind of bogus)

 ### Keys